citizenfx/natives/VEHICLE/SetTrainTrackSpawnFrequency.md

 ```

 ```
-Only called once inside main_persitant with the parameters, 0
+Only called once inside main_persistent with the parameters, 0
 ```

 ## Parameters